argoproj/applicationset/docs/Generators-Git.md

 Any `config.json` files found under the `cluster-config` directory will be parameterized based on the `path` wildcard pattern specified.
 Within each file JSON fields are flattened into key/value pairs, with this ApplicationSet example using the `cluster.address` as `cluster.name` parameters in the template.

 As with other generators, clusters *must* already be defined within Argo CD, in order to generate Applications for them.

+In addition to the flattened key/value pairs from the configuration file, the following generator parameters are provided:

+- `{{path}}`: The path to the matching configuration file within the Git repository.
+Example: `/cluster-config/staging/config.json`
+- `{{path.basename}}`: The filename of the configuration file.
+Example: `config.json`